 No. 3 Villanova edges Seton Hall in return from 27-day break

-VILLANOVA, Pa.
-(AP) -- Stuck in medical isolation, Villanova filled its schedule with YouTube videos, FaceTime calls and video games to stay connected.
+VILLANOVA, Pa. — Stuck in medical isolation, Villanova filled its schedule with YouTube videos, FaceTime calls and video games to stay connected.
 The Wildcats had to create their own entertainment with basketball on pause.

 With a lengthy layoff over, the Wildcats could finally enjoy their own highlight reel.